cylc/cylc-doc/src/user-guide/task-implementation.rst

 a particular batch system being used) and typically resends any received signal to the subshell and its children (the whole process group, to be precise), unless the batch system doesn't execute the job script as process leader, in which case the signal is resent to the subshell process only.
+Immediately after that :cylc:conf:`err-script` is executed without waiting for the subshell process to finish, unless you start it with the ``wait`` command to prevent that.

 .. digraph:: example